Henry Veltmeyer: Life and work

 Veltmeyer's thematic focus in recent years has been on globalization and development.
 Other areas of research and writing include new social movements, political economy of development, the 2007–2008 world food price crisis, local development, and corporate power.

 In 2004, Veltmeyer joined the faculty of the Unidad Académica en Estudios de Desarrollo at the Universidad Autónoma de Zacatecas as adjunct professor.

 Veltmeyer was the driving force behind the creation of the Critical Development Studies Network (CDS) on 21 October 2006, with the issuance of the Halifax Communiqué.

 In 2009, Veltmeyer assumed the presidency of the Canadian Association for the Study of International Development, after serving as vice-president for the previous year.
-His term expires with the CASID 2010 AGM.
+His term expired with the CASID 2010 AGM.